hitenkothari/top-down-view/README.md

 # top-down-view
 Repository for ECE 5554 Computer Vision Project

 This repository is to hold the top-down view project for our Computer Vision course.
-Owner: Hiten Kothari

 Team members: Hiten Kothari, Tejas Raju, Rashmi Ravindranath